But technology will ultimately and usefully be better served by

-Open to a wide range of students, postdoctoral fellows and seasoned researchers, this cross-disciplinary Thematic Research School on the Advances in Systems and Synthetic Biology covers four main topics this year:
+Open to a wide range of students, postdoctoral fellows and seasoned researchers, this cross-disciplinary Thematic Research School on the Advances in Systems and Synthetic Biology covers one major and one minor topic this year:

 Five full days with an attendance of about 80 researchers, half of them biologists.